Ocean Pointe, Hawaii: Development

 The developer, Haseko Corporation, bought the community's 1100 acres of land "in 1988 and sold its first homes a decade later."
 The last of the Ocean Pointe community's 2,500 homes were completed in 2008, with development then progressing to Hoakalei.
 A golf course, designed by Ernie Els, opened at the adjacent Hoakalei Resort in 2009.
 A marina was under construction since 1997, and its plans were scaled back in November 2011 to a recreational lagoon.
 The 52 acre lagoon and shoreside commercial development is to open for public use in February 2023.

 1,800 homeowners filed a class-action lawsuit against Haseko in July 2013, claiming the developer's change in plans regarding the marina affected their property values.
 In September 2015, a jury ruled that Haseko must pay the plaintiffs millions of dollars in damages, including $1,300 per household (tripled to nearly $4,000 because of its being a consumer protection case); Haseko questioned authorization of the punitive damages award and said it planned to appeal the judgment.
 A month later, a circuit judge set aside the award, saying the applicable law didn't allow punitive damages, and citing a lack of evidence that homeowners had sustained damages.
 In January 2018, another circuit judge ruled that Haseko had to pay homeowners $20 million based on evidence that "the switch from the marina to the lagoon was an economic decision by Haseko to save money", and concurring that Haseko misled homebuyers.
 As before, Haseko plans to appeal the ruling.
+Wai Kai, a water recreation and entertainment facility featuring a large wave pool, opened at the site in March 2023.

 Safeway developed the Laulani Village Shopping Center on 20 acres of land at the northeastern tip of the CDP.
 A groundbreaking ceremony was held on November 3, 2011.
 City Mill, a chain of Oʻahu hardware stores, co-anchors the shopping center.
 Petco also joined the development's opening on November 16, 2012, with Walgreens and Ross opening in the second quarter of 2013.
 Safeway's development affiliate, Property Development Centers, sold the 223000 sqft shopping center in January 2014 for nearly $100 million to Terramar Retail Centers of San Diego.

 Construction of a 12000 sqfoot replacement ʻEwa Beach Fire Station began in Ocean Pointe in late 2010 after a groundbreaking in October 2008; the project was built on 1 acre of donated land at the northeast corner of Keoneʻula Boulevard and Kaileoleʻa Drive and opened with a dedication ceremony on January 29, 2013.